 We now run a Twitter feed for the 4th year - follow us: @DoCFourthYear

 - The fourth year provides students with less required courses and more selective courses.
-Students may study up to two optional courses offered by other departments in the Engineering Faculty (at the appropriate level), the Imperial College Business School or Imperial Horizons.
-You can take any of the Business School courses available on this list and for Imperial Horizons from this list - to register for these courses, please follow the instructions on those pages carefully.
+Students may study up to two optional courses (one for JMC) offered by other departments in the Engineering Faculty (at the appropriate level), the Imperial College Business School or Imperial Horizons.
+You can take any of the Business School courses available on this list and for Imperial Horizons from this list (except any 'Level 1' courses, such as Japanese Level 1) - to register for these courses, please follow the instructions on those pages carefully.

 - An element of the assessment of the Industrial Placement is the final presentation, which takes place in Week 1 of the Autumn Term of the new Academic Year.
-For the current academic year, the presentations will take place on 6th/7th (week 1) October 2016.
+For the current academic year, the presentations will take place on 7th/8th (week 1) October 2021.

 - All students (Computing and JMC) are expected to work on and complete their Individual Project.